 Gunpowder is a mixture of charcoal, Sulphur, potassium nitrate, cellulose nitrate together with metallic salts like barium, sodium, lithium, magnesium, strontium, iron, titanium and zinc.
-Therefore, the gunpowder can cause chemical injury to eye.
-Also, the heat produced can cause burns especially by sparklers in which temperature is as high as 1000 degree centigrade causing third degree burns.
+Therefore, the gunpowder can cause chemical injury to the eye.
+Also, the heat produced can cause burns especially by sparklers in which temperature is as high as 1000 degree centigrade causing third-degree burns.

-Bursting of cracker leads to the production of high velocity projectiles which can shockingly cause serious injury to eye like hemorrhage, bursting of eyeball or penetrating injuries with lodging of foreign body inside eye.
+Bursting of cracker leads to the production of high-velocity projectiles which can shockingly cause serious injury to the eye like hemorrhage, bursting of the eyeball or penetrating injuries with the lodging of a foreign body inside the eye.
 Because of their chemical nature, foreign body from firecrackers should be removed immediately to avoid irreparable damage to eyesight.

 Protective eye gears

-Sight is the most precious of five senses given to human by god.
-While bursting of crackers eyes should be protected by good quality goggles/spectacles (fiber/polycarbonate lens).
-One should avoid using contact lens and instead use glasses which provides better protection and decreases the risk of irritation and redness of eyes afterwards.
+Sight is the most precious of five senses given to human by God.
+While the bursting of crackers eyes should be protected by good quality goggles/spectacles (fiber/polycarbonate lens).
+One should avoid using contact lens and instead use glasses which provides better protection and decreases the risk of irritation and redness of eyes afterward.